 Kenai Backcountry Lodge

-The Kenai Backcountry Lodge offers an intimate experience of the Kenai National Wildlife Refuge by accommodating only 16 to 18 guests at one time and making great efforts in off-the-grid sustainability that help preserve and protect the natural environment.
+The boat-in-only Kenai Backcountry Lodge offers an intimate experience of the Kenai National Wildlife Refuge by accommodating only 16 to 18 guests at one time and making great efforts in off-the-grid sustainability that help preserve and protect the natural environment.
 Originally a 1930s hunting lodge, Kenai Backcountry Lodge is now a nature and wildlife destination from which to explore the Kenai National Wildlife Refuge.
 Rustically elegant and heated by wood stove, the lodge is a gathering place for guests from around the world.

 Kenai Backcountry Lodge Review

 AdventureSmith Explorations’ Kenai Backcountry Lodge review includes a detailed description and photo gallery.
 Our Alaska experts have stayed at the Kenai Backcountry Lodge firsthand.
 Please read our lodge review below then contact our experts to compare the Kenai Backcountry Lodge with other adventure lodging packaged with Alaska national park tours and Alaska land tours.